MalcolnLMR/the-legend-of-otomarih/README.md

 <!-- Futuras Melhorias -->
 ## Future Plans
-1. English version (yes, the menu is in brazillian portuguese only)
+1. English version (yes, the menu is in brazilian portuguese only)
 2. 2 more levels and a boss battle
 3. Music and SFX